 The program includes the following parts.

 Special courses comprising lectures and practical training:

-- Advance electron microscopy for material science: from new materials to nanostructures
+- Advanced electron microscopy for material science: from new materials to nanostructures.

 - Theoretical investigation into properties of specific nanostructures using modern methods of computer modeling in materials science;

 - Development of new advanced functional ceramic, intermetallic, and composite nanomaterials by unique combustion synthesis;

 - Synthesis and characterization of new types of nanostructures by chemical vapor deposition;

 - Development and characterization of new nanostructured coatings using physical vapor deposition;